RedAtman/dj-ms-core/docs/set_env_vars.md

 In main microservice this setting should be skipped.
 In every other microservice you should set a unique label for the app.
 It will be used for building appropriate docker image and as a url prefix.
-For example: label `products` will result in the following docker image: `dj-ms-products:latest`.
+For example: label `products` will result in the following docker image: `ms-django-products:latest`.
 And the url for the service will be: `http://localhost:8000/products/`

 <br>